 All of the above.
 Each one is a part of who I am, and if I can’t play, write, produce, and mix music, I’m unhappy.
 If I can’t create products, I’m also unhappy.

 You first made a name for yourself in the world of audio products with your drum sample CD,” Steven Slate Drums”.
 How did you get into creating drum samples?

 I first made drum samples in my Boston studio because I was obsessed with getting the fat sound from Nirvana’s “Nevermind“.
-I brought a bunch of these drum samples to Hollywood when I moved here in the early 2000′s, and used that drum sample CD as a method of connecting to the industry elite mixers and producers.
+I brought a bunch of these drum samples to Hollywood when I moved here in the early 2000s, and used that sample CD as a method of connecting to the industry elite mixers and producers.
 My intention was to get assistant work, and climb my way up as an audio engineer.
-What ended up happening of course, is that the drums really took off, and the birth of my role as developer happened instead.
+What ended up happening of course is that the drums really took off, and the birth of my role as developer happened instead.

 What came first for you, in terms of manufacturing audio products?
 Hardware with Slate Pro Audio or software with Slate Digital?
-What was it that led from the first to the second?

 Both simultaneously.
 I met Tim and Greg (Slate Pro Audio hardware team) and Fabrice Gabriel (Slate Digital Co-Founder) at roughly the same time, and we began parallel development.

 Among both your hardware gear and software, which product have been the most commercially successful for you?